agrafix/Spock/docs/faq.md

 that do not use a session do not renew it.
 Set expansion to `False` for a fixed lifetime from session creation.

 Expired sessions are rejected immediately when accessed.
-The default `sc_housekeepingInterval` is 600 seconds; its sweep reclaims expired records that nobody accesses.
+The default server backend's `ssc_housekeepingInterval` is 600 seconds; its sweep reclaims expired records that nobody accesses.
 It is not an extra ten-minute validity window.

 Cookie lifetime is a separate browser setting (`sc_cookieSettings.cs_EOL`).